OctopusDeploy/blog/blog/2018-10/octopus-release-2018.9/index.md

 ## In This Post

 Octopus is proud to ship our first-class support for Kubernetes Deployments!
 Our goal was to make Kubernetes easy for teams to adopt and migrate their projects to this popular platform.
-Kubernetes, or K8s, is flexible, powerful platform for running applications and services in a reliable and scalable manner.
-With that power comes great complexity and it can be overwhelming and difficult to learn the configuration options.
+Kubernetes, or K8s, is a flexible, powerful platform for running applications and services in a reliable and scalable manner.
+With that power comes great complexity and it can be overwhelming and difficult to learn the configuration options and deployment YAML.
 We took the approach to balance power and ease-of-use to give you the best of both worlds.
-This took shape in the form of infrastructure support for Kubenetes Clusters and rich deployment steps.
-Teams can pick the right balance for them from zero YAML configuration to full control.
+This took shape in the form of infrastructure support for Kubenetes Clusters and rich deployment steps to simplify your deployment process.
+Teams can pick the right balance for them from zero YAML configuration to full control over with `kubectl` and deployment YAML.

 !toc